top of page

 2. Focus on Quality: When choosing supplements, look for reputable brands that undergo third-party testing for quality and potency.

-3. Prioritise Whole Foods: Supplements should complement, not replace, a healthy diet.
+3. Prioritize Whole Foods: Supplements should complement, not replace, a healthy diet.
 Strive to eat a variety of fruits, vegetables, whole grains, lean proteins, and healthy fats.

 4. Stay Informed: Keep up-to-date on new research findings.
 The world of supplements and longevity is constantly evolving, and staying informed can help you make better choices.